 Return pan used to sear steaks to medium heat.
 Add half the cream to pan and stir occasionally until thickened, 1-2 minutes.

 Remove from burner, swirl in butter, and season with a pinch of salt and pepper.
-Swirl in remaining mustard.
+Stir in remaining mustard.

-Plate dish as pictured on front of card, garnishing with remaining parsley.
+Plate dish as pictured on front of card, garnishing steaks with remaining parsley and sauce.
 Bon appétit!